 C4.1.1.
 Core Curriculum.
-This curriculum represents the minimum standards for the education and training of Federal Psychophysiological Detection of Deception (PDD) examiners.
+This curriculum represents the standards for the education and training of federal Psychophysiological Detection of Deception (PDD) examiners; therefore, federal PDD examiners will receive their initial PDD training at DoDPI.

 C4.1.1.1.
-A PDD course curriculum will be composed of a core program and clinical laboratory activities.
+The PDD Program curriculum will be composed of a core program and clinical laboratory activities.

 C4.1.1.2.
 All PDD students will be required to take the core curriculum described below.
-The two important aspects of the core curriculum are the didactic portion which includes traditional classroom work and the clinical laboratory activities during which the student applies the knowledge gained in the classroom.
+The two important aspects of the core curriculum are the traditional classroom work and the clinical laboratory activities during which the student applies the knowledge gained in the classroom.

 C4.1.2.
-Basic Course Curriculum Concept
+PDD Program Curriculum Concept